-The following discussion is based on the unaudited condensed consolidated financial statements as of March 31, 2015 and December 31, 2014, and for the three months ended March 31, 2015 and 2014.
-Amounts as of December 31, 2014 included in the unaudited condensed consolidated financial statements have been derived from the Company's audited consolidated financial statements as of that date.
+The following discussion is based on the unaudited condensed consolidated financial statements as ofJune 30, 2015 and December 31, 2014, and for the three and six months ended June 30, 2015 and 2014.
+Amounts as ofDecember 31, 2014 included in the unaudited condensed consolidated financial statements have been derived from the Company's audited consolidated financial statements as of that date.
+This information should be read in conjunction with the accompanying unaudited condensed consolidated financial statements as of that date.
 This information should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and the notes thereto, as well as the audited consolidated financial statements, notes and management's discussion and analysis of financial condition and results of operations included in our Annual Report on Form 10-K for the year ended December 31, 2014.
 Capitalized terms used in this Item 2 have the same meaning as in the accompanying condensed consolidated financial statements in Item 1 unless otherwise defined herein.